Five Biblical Principles for Tax Policy

 D. MOVING A LANDMARK

 Since these passages support the theological premise that God is pro private-property ownership, it follows that the principle of private-property ownership must underlie the government’s tax policy.
 Since God says people are to have personal ownership and personal possessions, and because such is a tenet of the United States Constitution, the U.S. government must take this into consideration when forming taxation policy.
 The money government takes from individuals first belongs to those individuals.
 It does not first belong to the society or the government.
 Therefore, the government must respect individuals’ rights and tax them justly.
-In other words, “Thou shall not steal” comes into play (versus if the government legally owned the property to begin with).
+In other words, You shall not steal applies to a government which does not respect individuals’ rights (versus the government legally owning the property to begin with).
 This is the second principle: the premise of private property.

 III.
 THE PRINCIPLE OF PROPORTIONALITY

-The next principle of taxation relates to government’s just and proportional treatment between all individuals who are taxed.
+The next principle of taxation relates to government’s just and proportional treatment among all individuals who are taxed.
 Why?
 Because in a free-market economy, each person will end up with differing amounts of private property depending on what he can earn given his personal industriousness, education, God-given abilities and talents, character, and providence.
-The fact that people are disproportionate does not give government the right to be disproportionate: For government to tax disproportionately is for government to be unjust—the very thing God specifically commands government not to be!
-If God is just and He created government, then it follows that He expects government to act justly between its respective citizens.
+That people own property disproportionately does not give government the right to tax disproportionately: for government to be disproportionate is for government to be unjust—the very thing God specifically commands government not to be!
+If God is just, and He created government, then it follows that He expects government to act justly among its citizens.

 To gain or not gain private property or to earn more or less than another person is a freedom of choice previously acknowledged by the government in a free-market capitalistic system.
 Given this premise, when one individual earns more than another, it follows that it is not just for the government to tax that person at a higher percentage.
 Again, God’s Word reveals that God is a God of justice and proportionality; justice is one of His communicable attributes.
 He is not unjust or disproportionate, nor is He partial.
 The following passages specifically reveal these characteristics as they pertain to taxation.
 More specifically, note in keeping with His attribute of justice, the following four sub points all reveal that God is a proponent of a flat-tax income rate and the author of such!